 Patients in our Outpatient Neurological Rehabilitation program have the benefit of an interdisciplinary approach, as Speech and Physical Therapy are offered within the same clinical setting.
-In addition to two therapy gymnasiums, the Outpatient Neuro Rehab treatment area features a fully functional kitchen and a simulated apartment for patients to learn and practice daily life skills in a realistic environment.
-Learn more about our Adult Neuro Rehab program by clicking here.
+In addition to two therapy gymnasiums, the Outpatient Neurological Rehabilitation treatment area features a fully functional kitchen and a simulated apartment for patients to learn and practice daily life skills in a realistic environment.
+Learn more about our Outpatient Neurological Rehabilitation program by clicking here.

 Hand Therapy Clinic

-Our Certified Hand Therapist (CHT) specializes in the rehabilitation of patients who may have been affected by an accident or trauma leaving them with scars, injured tendons or nerves, fractures, or those who have cumulative trauma disorders – such as tennis elbow or carpal tunnel syndrome.
+Our Hand Therapists specialize in the rehabilitation of patients who may have been affected by an accident or trauma leaving them with scars, tendon or nerve injuries, fractures, or those who have cumulative trauma disorders – such as tennis elbow or carpal tunnel syndrome.
 Learn more about our Hand Therapy Clinic by clicking here.

 To improve recovery and prevent future injuries, we have staff trained in ergonomics and job station modification.
-By visiting the individual’s work site, we can assess and recommend changes to avoid or minimize future injuries.
+By visiting the individual’s work site, we can assess current work station set-ups and recommend changes to avoid or minimize future injuries.
 We can also provide on site training and education for the prevention of musculo-skeletal injuries.